Adapters

 - Never use bare

 wait_until_asynctest helper to poll for conditions with timeout.
-This makes tests both faster (returns immediately when condition is met) and more robust (explicit timeout instead of hoping a sleep duration is long enough). - Prefer event-driven assertions with shared state (for example, collect
+Tests return immediately when the condition is met and fail deterministically on timeout rather than relying on arbitrary sleep durations. - Prefer event-driven assertions with shared state (for example, collect

 subscription_events, track pending/confirmed topics, wait forconnection_counttransitions). - Use adapter-specific helpers to gate on explicit signals such as "auth confirmed" or "reconnection finished" so suites remain deterministic under load.